KitchenBuddy

 This mentorship project involved guiding a university student ('Leonardo') through the end-to-end development of his final exam project: KitchenBuddy.
 The application, built with React Native and Expo, is a comprehensive smart-fridge management system handling ingredients, expiration dates, barcode scanning (via OpenFoodFacts), and dynamic UI rendering based on ripeness intervals.

-React Native (Expo) Architecture
+- React Native Mentor

 Key Contributions & Skills